micheledusi/Combo/src/combinations.typ

 // -> array(array(int | any))
 #let get-combinations-with-repetition(
 	// The array of distinct items, or the total number of distinct items.
 	// Both an array and an integer are accepted.
-In the case of an array, its length is used.
-In the case of an integer, it must be a non-negative integer.
+In the case of an integer, it is interpreted as the total number of distinct items from $0$ to $n-1$.
 	// -> int | array
 	items,
 	// The number of items to choose, among the $n$ distinct items.